vkhuy/Mini_Project/README.md

 - `input_file1.fastq.gz` and `input_file2.fastq.gz` are Illumina paired end reads.
 - `input_file3.fastq.gz` is ONT reads.

+If you want to change parameters or dicrectory, please check `script.sh` or each module in `Modules` and replace it.

 ## Modules/Workflows

 This pipeline has six main modules: